Fenerbahçe manager José Mourinho accused of making ‘racist statements’ by rival team

 After the goalless draw in one of soccer’s fiercest rivalries, the Portuguese manager was yet again outspoken in his press conference.

 Mourinho criticized Turkish referees and said it would be better to have foreign officials for every match.
-Monday’s game was refereed by Slovenian referee Slavko Vinčić, whom Mourinho praised.
+Monday’s game was refereed by Slovenian referee Slavko Vinčić, who Mourinho praised.

 “I went to the referee’s dressing room after the game, of course, the fourth official was there, a Turkish referee,” Mourinho said.